By ZEKE MILLER and COLLEEN LONG

 Agencies with marginally lower vaccination rates tend to have widely dispersed workforces, making education and counseling about the benefits of vaccines — or even just the task of getting workers to self-report that they’ve already gotten a shot – more difficult.

-As of late October, several intelligence agencies apparently had at least 20% of their workforce unvaccinated, said Republican Rep. Chris Stewart of Utah, a member of the House Intelligence Committee.
+Several intelligence agencies apparently had at least 20% of their workforce unvaccinated as of late October, said Republican Rep. Chris Stewart of Utah, a member of the House Intelligence Committee.

 Some of the initial fears about the vaccination status of the federal workforce stemmed from employees without access to government computers to make their vaccination certification.
 Some, like front-line Transportation Security Administration officers, rarely use a government computer.
 Others are in the field or simply delayed responding to the survey or beginning vaccination.